 This is usually caused by overloading of CPUs' memory without specifying thread numbers.
-ABACUS detects available hardware threads, and provides these information at the beginning of the program if used threads mismatches with hardware availability.
-User should keep total used threads(i.e. the number of OpenMP threads times the number of MPI processes) no more than the count of available CPUs(can be determined by lscpu).
-Setting export OMP_NUM_THREADS=1 will solve this problem, or one can use the command like OMP_NUM_THREADS=1 mpirun -n 8 abacus to rerun failed jobs.
+Setting export OMP_NUM_TREANDS=1 will solve this problem, or one can use the command like OMP_NUM_THREADS=1 mpirun -n 8 abacus to rerun failed jobs.

 2. My relaxation failed.
 How to deal with it?